-But once you reach the 35-week mark it’s a very good idea to have your hospital bag ready to go just in case.
+But once you reach the 35-week mark it’s a very good idea to have your pregnancy hospital bag ready to go just in case.
 So to help, we’ve compiled a hospital bag checklist so you can see what you need to feel prepared for your big day (and the good news is - it really isn’t that much).

 Your maternity notes and birth plan

-So the midwives and healthcare professionals are clued up on what you want and need.
+Having these in your hospital bag checklist will mean midwives and healthcare professionals are clued up on what you want and need.

 Comfortable pjs and slippers

 You may like the idea of wearing new silk pyjamas when receiving hospital visitors, but believe us – comfort is the only thing you’ll care about post-birth.
 (Also – take a couple of PJs for different temperatures as you never know whether the maternity ward will be baltic or boiling).